cdl-geneseo/geneseo-dictionary/G/GG.md

 # GG

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : GG

 Created by  Unknown User (jve2) on Apr 28, 2015

 n.
 Abbreviation for &quot;Good Game,&quot; used commonly in MMOs (Massively Multiplayer Online games) such as League of Legends after a game has ended to show good sportsmanship.
 Occasionally used in real life for humor purposes.&quot;gg wp honor all&quot;As of 2015, 68% knew the word.(Eckert, G-M 2015)